olumpeter/olumweb-com/app/tutorials/build-for-the-web/001/hello-world-app.md

 - 👀 You should now see the default React Router welcome page — this confirms your environment is set up correctly.

+- 🎯 At this point, your app is running — but it still shows the default React Router welcome screen.
+Next, you’ll clean it up and style your own **Hello, World!** page.

+---

+## Clean Up and Configure Your App 🧹

 🚀 With your development server running successfully, let's now clean up the default scaffold so we can start fresh.

+### Replace the Home Page Code

 - ✏️ Replace the code in `app/routes/home.tsx` with the following React code: